The Web of Fear

 Sue: I beg your pardon?

 Me: The Yeti-acting.
-How would you rate the Yeti acting?
+How do you rate it?

-Sue: I don’t understand what you’re going on about.
-They’re Yeti – what do you want me to say?
+Sue: I don’t understand.
+They’re Yeti.
+What do you want me to say?

 Me: I’ll tell you later.